jasonaaronwilson/omni-c/documentation/forms/namespaces.md

 }
 ```

-Only symbols marked with the "public" annotation are visible outside
+As in the above example, only definitions marked with the "public"
+annotation are visible outside of the namespace either via a fully
-of the namespace.
-This further prevents naming collisions but more
+qualified name or from the `use` keyword.
+This further prevents naming
-importantly clearly indicates intent so that an implementation detail
+collisions but more importantly clearly indicates intent so that an
-is not treated equivalently as part of a libraries API.
-This
+implementation detail is not treated equivalently as part of an
-furthermore makes it much more palatable to include ALL of the
+API.
+This makes it much more palatable to include ALL of the
 identifiers from a namespace using the wildcard "*" with a use
 statement.